 - Graduating seniors who are in good standing in their programs.

-- Students must be nominated by others (no self nominations) forwarding the name and a brief rationale detailing the contribution in advocacy the student has made, to Donna Altepeter by February 27.
+- Students must be nominated by others (no self nominations) forwarding the name and a brief rationale detailing the contribution in advocacy the student has made, to Colleen Hansen by February 26.

 - Significant contribution in advocacy for marginalized population(s) by a student or a group of students.